design-first/system-runtime/extensions/README.md

 ## System Runtime Extensions

 You can extend System Runtime core system by composing other systems at runtime.
-In that case, these systems are called extensions.
+In that case, these systems are called **extensions**.

-To extend a system with System Runtime core system: just install one of these systems at runtime.
+To add an extension, just install it at runtime.

 #### Install an extension client-side